 Finally, do you have any advice for readers new to this subject?

 It's a subject that surprises and sometimes worries, and that's normal.
 It's also very new.
 Fears are often motivated by the unknown.
 By learning about and understanding the IoB, you can better understand the implications for yourself, your company and your customers, both individually and collectively.
 It also enables them to plan projects that respect standards and ethics.
 There are no bad technologies, only good or bad uses of them.
 The car was invented first, and the Highway Code only came later.
 It would be difficult to move forward if we were constantly questioning ourselves.
-That's why ethical issues are often debated alongside innovations, in order to gain the perspective needed to understand what's at stake and its limits.
+That's why ethical issues are often debated alongside innovations, in order to gain the necessary perspective to understand what's at stake and its limits.